 Did you think of going for honeymoon as vital?

-Alex: Yes it is because as new wed couple you need humble time together.
-We went to Lucia villas in Mbale Town.
+Alex: Yes, because as a newly wed couple you need ample time together.
+We went to Lucia Villas in Mbale Town.

-Alex: I bought from the streets of Kampala where they sale suites.
-For changing clothes where made from Blessed Designers (Aunt Esther’s place) on republic street Mbale for all of us including the maids and the grooms men.
+Alex: I bought from the streets of Kampala where they sell suites.
+Changing clothes were made from Blessed Designers (Aunt Esther’s place) on Republic Street Mbale for all of us including the maids and the groomsmen.
 And all around Shs1-2million.